tbnobody/OpenDTU-docs/docs/firmware/faq.md

 ??? question "OpenDTU does not build: C:/Users/<username\>/.platformio/packages/framework-arduinoespressif32/cores/esp32/Arduino.h:33:10: fatal error: freertos/FreeRTOS.h: No such file or directory #include \"freertos/FreeRTOS.h\""

-    This is most likly a issue with your PlatformIO installation.
+    This is most likly an issue with your PlatformIO installation.
 As a workaround you can delete all packages within the `C:/Users/<username\>/.platformio/packages/` folder.
 The content will be downloaded on the next compile attempt.